 - Technical, Tactical, and Functional Training

 - Under Armour Maryland Soccer Shirt

-*All training sessions will be held on the turf field outside of the Varsity Team House or on the grass practice field.
+*The clinic will be held in the indoor bubble near the golf course.
+If weather permits, the clinic will held on either the turf field or on the grass practice field; both near the Varsity Team House.
 Please check out the directions and UMD Campus map for more information about location and parking.*

 Check back for more information on our 2017 camp!